Advertisement

-Aaina Bhargava joined the Post 2019-2020 after working as an Editor for the online art platform CoBo Social.
-She studied Art History, specialising in contemporary art, and has extensive experience working for a range of art institutions.
-She has contributed to art/design publications including Design Anthology, Artomity, Asian Art News.
+Aaina Bhargava studied art history, specialising in contemporary art, and has extensive experience working for a range of art institutions.
+She has contributed to art/design publications including the SCMP, Tatler, Design Anthology, Artomity, Asian Art News.

-Aaina Bhargava joined the Post 2019-2020 after working as an Editor for the online art platform CoBo Social.
-She studied Art History, specialising in contemporary art, and has extensive experience working for a range of art institutions.
-She has contributed to art/design publications including Design Anthology, Artomity, Asian Art News.
+Aaina Bhargava studied art history, specialising in contemporary art, and has extensive experience working for a range of art institutions.
+She has contributed to art/design publications including the SCMP, Tatler, Design Anthology, Artomity, Asian Art News.

 Best known for coming-of-age comic Gleem, Freddy Carrasco is now putting on his first Hong Kong exhibition, ‘Return to Nothing’, at WKM Gallery in Wong Chuk Hang.